 Respiratory therapists treat a diverse group of patients ranging from newborn and pediatric patients to adults and the elderly.
 Disease states or conditions often requiring care include asthma, emphysema, chronic obstructive pulmonary disease (COPD), pneumonia, cystic fibrosis, acute and infantile respiratory distress syndrome as well as conditions brought on by shock, trauma or post-operative surgical complications.
 Respiratory therapists function in many specialty areas in the hospital, such as newborn labor and delivery, neonatal and pediatric intensive care units, pulmonary function laboratory, sleep laboratory and adult intensive care units.
 The baccalaureate degree prepares respiratory therapists to deliver respiratory care in the hospital, home and alternative care sites.

-The respiratory therapist with an earned baccalaureate is an advanced-level practitioner who is eligible to sit for the national board examination to become a Registered Respiratory Therapist (RRT) as well as take specialty examinations in the areas of Perinatal/pediatrics, Adult Critical Care, Sleep Disorders and Pulmonary Function Technology.
+The student completing the Bachelor of Science in respiratory care degree program will be an advanced-level practitioner eligible to sit for the national board examination to become a Registered Respiratory Therapist (RRT) as well as take specialty examinations in the areas of Perinatal/Pediatrics, Adult Critical Care, Sleep Disorders and Pulmonary Function Technology.

 For additional information please visit the Respiratory Care Website at http://www.utoledo.edu/hhs/respiratorycare/

 Admission into the Professional Division of the Respiratory Care Program is selective, competitive and limited due to the number of students who can be accommodated by the faculty and clinical facilities.
 Once accepted to the University, students must file a separate application for the respiratory care program with the program selective admissions committee through the Office of Student Services.
 This occurs during the second semester of the sophomore year.
 Students admitted to the Professional Division are required to take summer courses to start the program.